 Simply put, to avoid big scares, not just during Halloween week, but all year long, feedback loops are a must when it comes to implementing code changes.

 A core concept of the Agile/Lean/DevOps movements, fast and frequent feedback loops help reduce fear and stress.
 Proper feedback also helps support a culture of learning and teamwork.
 They also let you know if your metaphorical car (or microwave) is running or not.
-It's one of the big benefits of DevOps.
+It's one of the big benefits of DevOps and microservices.

 Topics: Cloud Infrastructure